BatchClayderman/LaTeXChecker/README.md

 ### v1.7

-This is a version of the mature structure-building idea, which has some bugs in implementation.
+This is the last version before v2.0, which leads to the mature structure-building idea.

+The active mode is used in the parsing with the character-by-character reading.

 ## LaTeXChecker (LaTeXChecker v2.0)